xrettle/WFGY/ProblemMap/Twin_Atlas/README.md

 1. Present WFGY 4.0 as a system-level release, not as a prompt trick or isolated experiment.
 2. Explain why Forward Atlas, Bridge, and Inverse Atlas form one engine direction.
 3. Show the strongest public evidence surface of WFGY 4.0 so far.
-4. Route readers toward the detailed atlas pages, runtime constitution, and public evidence surfaces.
+4. Route readers toward the detailed atlas pages, runtime constitution, and experiment pages.

 What this page is not:
 1. It is not the full runtime constitution.